agrosner/KBinding/README.md

 ```

-# Supported bindings
+# Supported observableBindings

-Currently we support three kinds of bindings:
+Currently we support three kinds of observableBindings:
   1. `oneWay` -> handle changes from `ViewModel` to `View`
   2. `twoWay` -> handles changes in both directions between `ViewModel` <-> `View`
   3. `oneWayToSource` -> handles changes from `View` to `ViewModel`

 ## One Way Bindings

-`oneWay` bindings handle changes from a `Observable` or functional expression on a specific `View`.
+`oneWay` observableBindings handle changes from a `Observable` or functional expression on a specific `View`.

 The changes from an `ObservableField` come directly from the instance, while changes
 from an expression need explicit wiring to determine for which property it came from.